haiderooo/portfolio/_posts/2025-12-05-Updated-miniproject2-blogpost2.md

 First the comments will be copied and pasted into one single document with markers for separate pages and posts.
 Then, comments by pages will be deleted and names of users will be replaced with generic identifiers such as “User 1, User 2… User n.”
 After filtration and anonymization, comments in Urdu will be translated into English.

 <u>Data organization</u>
 This data will then be stored in three different formats.
-First it will be converted into a csv file with X columns including Page Name, Post Number, Date of Post, Comment Content, Original Comment Language and Link to Post.
+First it will be converted into a csv file with 6 columns including Page Name, Post Number, Date of Post, Comment Content, Original Comment Language and Link to Post.
 This will become a master file which can be used to generate visualizations of the dataset and to store metadata.

 Secondly, separate text files for each post will be created to all comments on each post together.
 These text files will be stored in one single folder instead of creating folders for each page.
 This is because the research is not looking for comparisons between responses of users of different pages.
 Moreover, that risks creating a dataset which may be misused to target community journalists who run these pages, if the security of the dataset is compromised at any point.

 Third, the single document created in the beginning (post anonymization, filtering and translation) will be kept to allow for analyses that may suit a single file instead of multiple.

-<u>Search terms and AI text mining<\u>
+<u>Search terms and AI text mining</u>
 The single file document will be uploaded to an AI LLM GPT to extract words in the document that may describe colonialism.
 Core search words before GPT’s extraction are:
 1) Colonialism, 2) Occupation and 3) Dispossession.
 The list of search words extracted by the GPT and the core search words will be referred to as simply ‘search terms’.
 These will then be used for further analysis as described below.

-<u>Word Frequency<\u>
+<u>Word Frequency</u>
 The first analysis will be to run a word frequency query of the list of search terms.

-<u>Collocations<\u>
+<u>Collocations</u>
 Secondly, a collocation search will be carried out to find what words and groups of words coincide most commonly with colonialism, other search terms and the word ‘land.’

-<u>Topic Modelling<\u>
+<u>Topic Modelling</u>
 Finally, an LDA topic modelling will be applied on all texts in the folder.
 This will group similar comments together and stable topics will emerge.
 While word frequency and collocations would answer whether colonialism as a signifier is used by social media users, topic modelling will reveal similarities and differences between different comments in terms of whether they do use colonialism as a signifier and if they do, how is it articulated.

 # Conclusion